aildnont/HIFIS-model/README.md

   are numeric variables whose domains exist within the real numbers.
 For example, _'Citizenship'_ is a categorical feature and _'CurrentWeightKG'_ is a noncategorical feature.
-- **Your preprocessed dataset is too small**
-  If preprocessing causes your resultant dataset to be too small, you may encounter poor results when training a model.
+- **File "preprocess.py", line 443, in assemble_time_sequences
+  IndexError: list index out of range**
+  This error can indicate that your raw data does not go as far back in time as needed to produce preprocessed data, given the parameters that you set.
 It is important to ensure that the sum of the prediction horizon and the length of time covered by each time series example is less than the total time over which raw data was collected.
 For example, if the prediction horizon is 26 weeks (found at _DATA > N_WEEKS_ in [config.yml](config.yml)], time step length is 30 days (found at _DATA > TIME_SERIES > TIME_STEP_), and input sequence length is 6 (found at _DATA > TIME_SERIES > _T_X_), then you should have at least _26×7 + 30×6 = 362_ days of raw HIFIS data.
 Note that this is the very minimum - you should have significantly more days of HIFIS data than this value in order to train an effective model.
+Finally, If preprocessing causes your resultant dataset to be small, you may encounter poor results when training a model; therefore, consider that the absence of this error does not guarantee that you have enough raw data.
 - **_OSError: SavedModel file does not exist at: results/models/model.h5/{saved_model.pbtxt|saved_model.pb}_**
   This common error, experienced when attempting to load model weights